AdamLassiter/solo-calc/README.md

 ## Authors
 This project remains the sole work of Adam Lassiter (https://github.com/AdamLassiter) (http://people.bath.ac.uk/atl35/).
-Attentin is directed towards the [COPYRIGHT.md](COPYRIGHT.md) file for more information.
+Attentin is directed towards [COPYRIGHT.md](COPYRIGHT.md) for more information.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgements
 * Prof. Guy McCusker - Project Supervisor